Avra98/Optimal-Eye-Surgeon/README.md

 ### Quick demo:

 Please run [OES_demo_comparison.ipynb](OES_demo_comparison.ipynb) to see how OES prevents overfitting in comparison to other methods.
+Run [impvsoes_comparison.ipynb](impvsoes_comparison.ipynb) to compare OES masks at initialization and IMP masks at convergence.

 Working with the code to reproduce results for each finding in the paper: